welvet/SillyTavern-MessageSummarize/README.md

 - When editing a message that already has a memory, the memory displayed below the message does not have the right color.
 This is just a visual bug, and it will correct itself after the next summarization.

 ### Todo
+- Fix reported freezing issue for chats with 30k+ messages
 - ~~Add button to force-exclude a summary from memory~~
 - ~~Add slash command to return state of the extension and toggle it on and off~~
 - ~~Allow setting a number of tokens for context sizes directly.~~